quatrope/astroalign/docs/examples.rst

 ---------------------------

 .. note::
-    The minimum number of star necessary to find a transformation is 3
+    The minimum number of stars necessary to find a transformation is 3

 If your field has few stars on the field, of about 3 to 6, you may want to restrict astroalign to only pick that number of stars, to prevent catching